 Our hands-on training includes working with native speakers of your chosen language and becoming familiar with the latest technologies used by professionals in their everyday work.
 You'll also learn aspects of the business side of the translation profession to actively access the translation industry.

-Our course is offered with the combination of English and one of Arabic, French, German, Italian, Portuguese and Spanish.
+Our course is offered with the combination of English and one of Arabic, French, German, Italian, Portuguese, Spanish and Japanese.
 You can be a native or near-native speaker of any of these languages, as you learn to translate to and from both languages.
 You work with native speakers in developing your ability to move accurately and quickly between your chosen language and English.

 This course gives you the tools to confidently deal with the translation specific genres like journalistic, promotional, medical-scientific, academic, technical and literary.